 All grains start life ‘whole’.
 While their inedible protective hard shell (shown above), has to be removed, if no further processing occurs, leaving the three edible parts fully intact;

 1. The multi-layered outer fibre-rich skin – the bran

 2. The middle central starchy part – the endosperm

 3. The nutrient-packed core – the germ

-However, when making ‘white/refined’ versions, the grain's bran and germ are also removed during the milling process, illustrated in the picture below.
+This differs from ‘white/refined’ versions, where the grain's bran and germ are also removed during the milling process, illustrated in the picture below.

 As whole-grains contain all three of their layers, they are particularly nutritious and great providers of a number of different nutrients, including:

 · B vitamins and folic acid

 · Antioxidants including vitamin E, selenium